Void Bastards: Development

-The game was inspired by System Shock 2 and BioShock.
+Developed by Australian studio Blue Manchu, the game was inspired by System Shock 2 and BioShock.

+Legacy

+A spiritual sequel, Wild Bastards, was released in September 2024 for PlayStation 5, Steam, and Xbox Series X and S. It received generally positive reviews from critics.

 Reception

 Void Bastards received "generally favorable reviews" according to Metacritic.
 Cosmin Vasile of Softpedia rated the game 8.5/10, calling it an "absolute delight" due to its comic-book aesthetics and "solid", "addictive" gameplay, but also called it "repetitive" with a "weak story".
 Alessandro Barbossa of GameSpot rated the game 8/10, also praising the art style and "ridiculously designed" but "satisfying" weapons.
 Samuel Roberts of PC Gamer rated it 71/100, calling the game "slightly messy" but praising its "gorgeous" art style and "excellent" weapons.

 Accolades

 The game was nominated for "Xbox Game of the Year" at the 2019 Golden Joystick Awards, and for "Excellence in Visual Art" at the Independent Games Festival Awards.